 Businesses, across nearly every industry, are encountering an increasing need to operate seamlessly in the digital world, only deepened by the bustling trend of remote work.
 By taking precautions and being proactive regarding email security, companies will do well to avoid a potential onslaught of cybersecurity threats.
 By obtaining or purchasing an S/MIME certificate and installing S/MIME control onto the email platform used, users can leverage timestamped digital signatures, as well as a capacity for advanced encryption.

 Going one step further, businesses and their employees are highly encouraged to seek out the assistance and expertise of a third-party encryption service.
 Whether a company is a small business or an extremely large corporation, preventing malicious attacks like phishing and spoofing scams can save an immense amount of precious time and money.
-This can all be avoided with the help of a third-party encryption tool like the Trustifi app.
+This can all be avoided by educating employees about how to send a secure email, and with the help of a third-party encryption tool like the Trustifi app.
 Easy to use and reputable, the Trustifi app enables senders and recipients alike to rest assured that they will receive the highest level of privacy protection, securing the utmost confidential and sensitive messages and attachments that might be sent via email.

 Try Trustifi Today